 A set of simple indicators let you know what setting the pen is on and whether or not it is currently working.
 The pen also comes with a standby mode after 5 minutes to help save power.
 Very quiet, the pen is easy to use with PLA and ABS filament.

 To Know Better Filament, I advise you to read this article ABS vs PLA Filament.

 The 3D printer pen by Manve is one of many excellent printer pens for hobbyists.
 Along with the one we covered, you may want to consider the Future Former 3D Printer Pen, the Da Vinci 3D Pen, the Lay3r 3D Drawing Pen, the NexGadget Intelligent 3D Printing Pen, the DIKI IV Intelligent 3D Printing Pen, the Home cube 3D Stereo Drawing Pen, and the 3D Driller 3D Printing Pen.
-All of these pens can be found for less than $100 and provide a variable experiences that are bound to solve your needs.

 VI.
 3D Printing Pens For Children (Safety First)

 Last but not least, we look at a growing industry of 3D printing pens for kids.